thelastoutpostworkshop/ESP32PartitionBuilder/README.md

 This is a very large file and you need to search for your specific board and change the line (here for the ESP32S3 Dev Module) :<br>`esp32s3.menu.PartitionScheme.custom.upload.maximum_size=16777216`<br>
 to<br>`esp32s3.menu.PartitionScheme.custom.upload.maximum_size=4194304`<br>
-for a microcontroller with 4MB flash memory
+for a microcontroller with 4MB flash memory.

+> When boards are updated by the IDE or you uninstall and reinstall it, you will have to redo your changes.

 ## Contributors